commschamp/CommsDSL-Specification/frames/checksum.md

 class / function name when the calculation functionality needs to be invoked.

 #### Calculation Area
-The **custom** layer definition must also specify the layers, data of which is used to calculate the checksum.
+The **checksum** layer definition must also specify the layers, data of which is used to calculate the checksum.
 It is done using **from** property that is expected to specify name of the layer where checksum calculation starts.
 ```